The Smart Way to Retire: 13 Habits to Steal From the Wealthy

 7. They stick to a budget

 Following a spending plan to control expenses and preserve savings in retirement just makes sense.
 That’s why the wealthy do it.
-Budgets ensure the longevity of funds.
-One example is using the new 60/30/10 rule (60% needs, 30% wants, 10% savings and debt), and adjusting post-retirement for fixed income.
+Having a budget ensures the longevity of funds.
+One example is using the 60/30/10 rule (60% needs, 30% wants, 10% savings and debt) and adjusting post-retirement for a fixed income.

 Jake Falcon, CRPC and CEO at Falcon Wealth Advisors, points out that wealthy retirees don’t just budget — they align spending with their values.
-"Whether it’s travel, philanthropy, or family experiences, they prioritize what brings joy and meaning."
+"Whether it’s travel, philanthropy or family experiences, wealthy retirees prioritize what brings joy and meaning."

 He says that he often encourages clients to embrace “guilt-free spending” once essentials and savings goals are met.
 "This mindset helps retirees enjoy their money without anxiety."